Fibered Universal Algebra for First-Order Logics: Prop-Categorical Semantics

 Conditions 1-3 are necessary for structures in $ (\m{C},P) $ to interpret equations and formulas in context.
 Condition 4 and the requirement that the codomain of $ P $ is $ \Pos $ are needed to interpret sequents\footnote{In AAL, a (logical) matrix $ \langle A,F \rangle $ consists of an algebra $ A $ in the propositional language and a subset $ F \subseteq A $ of ``truth values''\cite[p.\ 183]{Font2016}.
 One can develop a ``fibered'' matrix semantics by dropping Condition 4 on prop-categories and defining a fibered matrix as $ \langle (\m{C},P),\s{F} \rangle $ where $ (\m{C},P) $ is a prop-category and $ \s{F} \subseteq \sqcup_{c \in \Ob(\m{C})}P(c) $.}.
 Conditions 5 and 6 are properties satisfied by the classifying prop-categories associated to certain theories and are not strictly necessary to define the prop-categorical semantics.
 However, they must be assumed to interpret structures as morphisms out of classifying prop-categories, a key ingredient in the proofs of our main results.

-\begin{rem} There are adjoint conditions for the quantifiers $ \{ \forall, \exists \} $ (See Example \ref{exp: General prop-category example.}) originally due to Lawvere \cite{Lawvere1969} which asserts that for all objects $ a,b \in \Ob(\m{C}) $, $ \forall_{a,b}, \exists_{a,b} $ are the left and right adjoints of $ P(\pi_{1}^{a,b}) $ respectively.
-One can show that Condition 5 follows from these adjoint conditions.
+\begin{rem} The interpretation of the universal and existential quantifiers as right and left adjoints of $ P(\pi_{1}^{a,b}) $ respectively, seen in Example \ref{exp: General prop-category example.}, is due to Lawvere \cite{Lawvere1969}.
+One can show that Condition 5 follows from these adjointness conditions.
 In \cite{Lawvere1970}, Lawvere also provides an adjoint interpretation of the equality predicate.
 For an account in the context of intuitionistic logic, see \cite[p.~190]{Jacobs1999}.
-We use conditions 5 and 6 instead of the corresponding adjoint conditions, because they are simple, comparatively weak and in a form that will be directly used to prove essential properties of the fibered semantics\footnote{Proving 6 from the adjoint conditions requires some work and is proved in \cite[pg.\ 198]{Jacobs1999} for a slightly different setup.}.
-Moreover, in the spirit of AAL, we seek to provide general semantics for as broad of a variety of logics as possible and to use the property of \textit{having this semantics} -- here, a semantics with classifying prop-categories -- as a means to classify nonclassical first-order logics.
-However, for many important examples $ \s{L}_{q} = \{ \forall, \exists \} $ and the quantifiers and equality do satisfy these adjoint conditions.
-Thus, one may safely replace $ 5 $ and $ 6 $ with these adjoint conditions provided corresponding ``adjoint'' derivation rules are added to the minimal logic $ \s{L}^{m} $ in Section \ref{sec: Classifying Prop-categories and General Completeness Theorems} to preserve the completeness results therein. \end{rem} \todo{Later I'd also like to mention that the minimal conditions make it so that $ (\m{C}_{Sg},P_{Sg}) $ is truly the first-order analogue of the term algebra in that it is purely syntactic and has no additional structure.
-Assuming the adjoint conditions would mean that the quantifiers $ \forall $ and $ \exists $ satisfy certain derivation rules corresponding to their usual interpretation.}
+We use Conditions 5 and 6 instead of the corresponding adjointness conditions, because they are more general and in a form that will be directly used to prove essential properties of the fibered semantics\footnote{Proving 6 from the adjointness conditions requires some work and is proved in \cite[p.\ 198]{Jacobs1999} for a slightly different setup.}.
+Moreover, in the spirit of AAL, we seek to provide semantics for as broad of a variety of logics as possible.
+However, for many important examples $ \s{L}_{q} = \{ \forall, \exists \} $ and the quantifiers and equality do satisfy these adjointness conditions.
+Thus, one may safely replace Conditions $ 5 $ and $ 6 $ with these adjointness conditions provided corresponding ``adjoint'' derivation rules are added to the minimal logic $ \s{L}^{m} $ in Section \ref{sec: Classifying Prop-categories and General Completeness Theorems} to preserve the completeness results therein. \end{rem}